-- Materials bid for adoption must clearly and completely align to each of the standards and benchmarks included in the applicable program and/or course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous, and comprehensive in their coverage of each of the standards and benchmarks in the program and/or course description and the additional criteria outlined in this document.
+- Materials bid for adoption must clearly and completely align to each of the standards, benchmarks, clarifications and examples included in the applicable course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous and comprehensive in its coverage of each of the standards, benchmarks, clarifications and examples in the course description and the additional criteria outlined in this document. - Special attention should be given to both the course description in CPALMS, and any additional notes that are contained in each course description and/or emphasis by each grade level/course. - Materials should build literacy skills and background knowledge in social studies, science and the arts. - Additionally, materials will be thoroughly evaluated to ensure that content aligns with